ntimanu/capstone-project/README.md

 ## 🙏 Acknowledgments

-I would like to thank Microverse for this amazing project. and thanks to Caleb.
+I want to thank Cindy Shin the author of the original design [https://www.behance.net/gallery/29845175/CC-Global-Summit-2015], who provided the behance design of the template and thanks to Caleb.

 ## 📝 License